Nimrod (comics): Fictional character biography

 After gathering information about the timeline in which he finds himself, Nimrod eventually changes his prime directive from the extermination of all mutants, having determined that such widespread destruction is not necessary in this era, to only the extermination of mutants regarded as outlaws by the government, such as the X-Men.
-He fights the Juggernaut.
-He hunts Summers and the X-Men, but is defeated by Rogue when Rogue absorbs the mutant powers of Nightcrawler, Kitty Pryde, and Colossus.
-Based on a plan that Kitty conceives before losing consciousness, Rogue uses Nightcrawler's teleportation to teleport part of Nimrod's body away, with Rogue's and Colossus's combined invulnerability protecting Rogue from the resulting physical strain in a manner that Nightcrawler could not have handled.

 Some time after this, Nimrod garners a reputation with the public of New York City as a heroic vigilante, assuming he is simply a man in powered armor.
 He also adopts the cover alias Nicholas Hunter, a more human personality as a construction worker.

-Nimrod comes across a piece of the gigantic Sentinel Master Mold while working on a construction site.
-His programming is immediately co-opted; Mold merges with Nimrod, using its systems to rebuild Nimrod in its own image.
-The X-Men are initially hard pressed to defeat the reborn Mold, but Nimrod comes to the aid, claiming he has evolved as well and no longer views the X-Men or mutants as a threat.
-Nimrod asserts enough control over Mold to render immobile, and even convinces it that it has become a mutant as well.
-To fulfill its prime directive to exterminate mutants, it must self-destruct.
-The remains of both robots are pushed through the Siege Perilous, a mystical gateway that causes all who passed through it to be reborn with new bodies.
-Nimrod and Mold are merged into the being Bastion, who has no memory of his former existence.
+While working on a construction site, Nimrod comes across a piece of the Sentinel Master Mold, who quickly takes over his body.
+The X-Men are initially hard pressed to defeat the reborn Mold, but Nimrod comes to their aid, claiming that he no longer views the X-Men or mutants as a threat.
+Nimrod asserts enough control over Mold to render it immobile, and even convinces it that it has become a mutant as well.
+Master Mold decides to self-destruct to fulfill its prime directive to exterminate mutants.
+The remains of Nimrod and Master Mold are pushed through the Siege Perilous, a mystical gateway that causes all who passed through it to be reborn with new bodies.
+The two Sentinels are merged into the being Bastion, who has no memory of his former existence.

-In X-Force, a modern-day version of Nimrod appears.
-Created by an offshoot of Project Wideawake, this version is based on the technology derived from the version from the future.
-It deactivates itself when Cable convinces Nimrod that its earlier creation in the timeline would cause a paradox and incalculable damage to the timestream.